diazharizky/julo-mini-wallet/README.md

 ### Build the app

-First of all, we need to build our app into an executable/compiled file
+First of all, we need to build our app into a Docker image

 ```bash
 make build